If You Thought Connell's Chain Was Hot, Wait Until You See Regé-Jean Page Wearing One

-When I first prepared to watch Normal People on Hulu, I had a lot of expectations.
+When I first prepared to watch Normal People, I had a lot of expectations.
 I’ve read the book many times; my copy is tattered and covered in notes to prove it.
 And while sartorially, most of the series played out the exact way on-screen as it did in my head, I did not expect to be as enticed by one detail: Connell’s chain.

 I wasn’t alone in feeling that way.
 The thirst surrounding the silver chain that Paul Mescal’s character wears throughout the series was so strong that five days after Normal People premiered, it got its own Instagram account @connellschain, which has since garnered over 175,000 followers.
 A year after the show's release, and the hype around Connell's chain has died down, leaving me on the lookout for another fashion chain to thirst over.
 This week, I found one when TV’s newest leading man, Bridgerton’s Regé-Jean Page, wore a silver necklace of his own.